-According to the CDC, about 4.5 million people in the United States are bitten by dogs in a single year.
-Of those bitten, nearly 20 percent require professional medical treatment.
+- According to the CDC, about 4.5 million people in the United States are bitten by dogs every year.
+Of those bitten, nearly 20% require professional medical treatment.
 In addition, over 31,000 people per year require reconstructive surgery following non-fatal dog bites.

-An alarming number of non-fatal dog bites occurs among children.
-In 2001, approximately 42 percent of dog bite victims were under the age of 15.
-The highest rate of dog bites among all age ranges were children between the ages of four and 10, and most of those were boys rather than girls.
+- An alarming number of non-fatal dog bites occur among children.
+In 2001, approximately 42% of dog bite victims were under the age of 15.
+The highest rate of dog bites among all age ranges were children between the ages of four and 10.
+Most of those cases involved boys rather than girls.

-Sadly, many children are too small or weak to defend themselves against attacking dogs.
-Whereas adults may stand a better chance, children may struggle immensely.
-Children attacked by dogs may incur lasting and severe injuries and wounds.
+- Sadly, many children are too small or unable to defend themselves against attacking dogs.
+Whereas adults may stand a better chance of stopping the attack, children may struggle immensely.
+Children attacked by dogs may incur lasting and severe wounds and injuries.

-The most common non-fatal injuries were bites to the arms and hands.
-These comprised 45 percent of non-fatal injuries.
-Nearly 26 percent of injuries were to the legs and feet.
-Although head and neck bites were the least common injuries among all age groups, at 23 percent, nearly 65 percent of children’s injuries were in this region of the body.
+- The most common non-fatal injuries were bites to the arm and hands, which comprised 45% of non-fatal injuries.
+Nearly 26% of injuries were to the legs and feet.
+Although head and neck bites were the least common injuries among all age groups, at 23%, nearly 65% of children’s injuries were in this region of the body.

 Deadly Dog Attack Statistics by Breed

-There are many studies evaluating Dog Bites By Breed.
-Certain animals are bred to be more violent.
-Certain dogs are bred to be more docile.
-Some breeds of dogs are simply more violent or vicious, depending upon circumstantial factors.
+There are many studies evaluating dog bite cases by breed.
+Certain animals are bred to be stronger and fiercer, while other dogs are bred to be more docile.
+Some dogs are simply more violent or vicious than others, depending upon circumstantial factors.

 Nonetheless, it is important to understand which breeds are more likely to attack and cause significant damage than others.
-Some canines have the power, temperament and breeding to cause serious damage.
+Some canines have the power, temperament, and breeding traits necessary to cause serious damage.
 The average person should be aware of these facts.
 With this in mind, it is important to exercise caution around all unfamiliar dogs, even if they are not the breeds mentioned below.

 Dog Bite Statistics By Breed

-A compilation of statistics from the United States and Canada between 1982 and 2011 shows that certain dog breeds bite people more often than other breeds do.
-One surprising fact obtained from these statistics is that three breeds are responsible for the vast majority of bites: pit bulls, rottweilers and wolf hybrids.
+A compilation of statistics from the United States and Canada between 1982 and 2011 shows that certain dog breeds bite people more often than other breeds.
+One surprising fact obtained from these statistics is that three breeds are responsible for the vast majority of bite cases: pit bulls, rottweilers and wolf hybrids.

-These three breeds should be trained and raised with care.
-Owners should take great precautions with their dogs whenever possible to prevent dog bites.
-These precautionary measures include leashes, fences, and ensuring that the dog has a proper lifestyle (such as a consistent feeding schedule and exercise routine).
+These three breeds should be trained and raised with care, and their owners should take great precautions with their dogs whenever possible to prevent dog bites.
+These precautionary measures include using leashes, fences, and ensuring that the dog has a proper lifestyle (such as a consistent feeding schedule and exercise routine).

 Most Dog Bites By Breed

-Every dog bite attack is different.
-The unique factors in each dog bite attack must be evaluated.
+- Every dog bite attack is different, and the unique factors in each dog bite attack must be carefully evaluated.
 The situation and circumstance must be fully assessed, and all contributing factors must be considered to build a strong legal case.

 Getting Legal Help

-In order to win a dog bite claim, a claimant must prove that another party is at-fault.
-This may involve proving negligence, recklessness and intentional misconduct.
+To win a dog bite claim, the claimant must prove that another party is at fault for the injury.
+This may involve proving negligence, recklessness, and/or intentional misconduct.
 Certain personal injury lawyers can do this better than others based on a variety of factors, including skillset and previous experience.

-At the Law Offices of Samuel Fishman, seasoned professionals are ready to help.
+At the Law Offices of Samuel Fishman, Philadelphia Dog Bite lawyers are ready to help.
 Samuel Fishman, Esq. understands the struggle of filing a personal injury case and cares about your peace of mind.

-After all, the last thing dog bite victims want is to have to deal with attorneys.
+- After all, the last thing dog bite victims want is to have to deal with attorneys.
 This is especially difficult while going through medical treatment and struggling through basic daily tasks.

-- However, professional legal counsel is often the only recourse for claiming compensation following a dog bite.
-If the bitten individual is not at-fault, then compensation should be sought.
+- However, professional legal counsel is often the only avenue for claiming sufficient compensation following a dog bite.
+If the bitten individual is not at-fault, then they should seek compensation for their injuries.
 It is in a victim’s best interests to contact an attorney as soon as possible after the incident in order to file for the compensation they deserve.

-- Victims of dog bites should never accept the blame for being bitten.
+- Victims of dog bites should never take the blame for being bitten.
 Even if it seems like the victim was at fault, an experienced attorney may uncover facts that were not readily apparent when the incident occurred.

-An experienced attorney will offer a free consultation, and if the case is accepted, it is usually on a contingency basis.
-This means no upfront costs are required to initiate proceedings.
-The attorney does not get paid unless the victim receives a settlement or judgment for the sustained injuries.
+- An experienced attorney will offer a free consultation, and, if the case is accepted, the payment plan is usually on a contingency basis.
+This means that there are no upfront costs required to initiate proceedings.
+The attorney does not get paid unless the victim receives a settlement or judgment for the injuries sustained in the attack.

-Victims of dog bite attacks should not wait.
+Victims of dog bite attacks should not wait to file their case.
 The statute of limitations differs from state to state.
 If the case is submitted after the statute of limitations has run out, the case has the potential of being thrown out entirely.
 As a result, victims should seek legal counsel before it is too late.